 Ethical and humane principles

-Nolato business principles are characterised by integrity, responsibility and good ethics – basic principles that we share with suppliers, customers and others affected by our business operations.
+Nolato business principles are characterized by integrity, responsibility and good ethics – basic principles that are shared with suppliers, customers and others affected by Nolato’s business operations.
 Prevention of corruption is a high priority.
-In this respect the Global Compact provides an ethical guide for employees and generates business benefits in the interaction with customers and other stakeholders.
+The Nolato Spirit is based in part on the Global Compact, and provides support for employees and reassurance when interacting with customers and other stakeholders.

 There should be no cases of bribery, corruption or cartel formation.
-Continued active information to employees.
+Continued up-to-date information to employees.